purrgrammer/alejandro.run/resources/building-a-url-shortener-with-redis-and-clojure.md

  - clojure
  - redis
 type: post
+description: Learn how to build a URL shortener using Redis and Clojure.
 ---

 I have recently developed an anonymous <abbr title="Uniform Resource Locator">URL</abbr> shortener service which you can find at [encog.io](http://encog.io).
 It can store